marcellus-ku-238/lx-blade-components/README.md

 ```

 ## Publish Views
-You can publish the views via composer:
+You can publish the views artisan command,

 ```bash
 php artisan lx:install